AnshBansh/feeling-responsive/pages/pages-root-folder/index.md

   collection of thoughts and ideas from around the world.
 We Help People Become Financially Free.
   Learn about money and more'
 widget2:
-  title: "WANT TO BUILD YOUR OWN WEBSITE?"
+  title: "WANT TO BECOME FINANCIALLY INDEPENDENT?
+JOIN OUR FREE TRAINING."
   url: 'https://github.com/AnshBansh/feeling-responsive'
-  text: 'Learn how to make free websites and earn 100$ per day,  <em>The Easy Way.</em>
+  text: '1.
+Learn how to make free websites and earn 100$ per day,  <em>The Easy Way.</em>
-<br/>1.
-No Money required. :)
 <br/>2.
-Absolutely Free hostiing.
+Absolutely Free hosting.
 No need to pay for expensive hosting services.
 <br/>3.
+Learn Facebook Ads and marketing to grow your business exponentially.
+<br/>4.
 Make your blogs viral and earn through affiliate marketing and google ads.'
   video: '<a href="#" data-reveal-id="videoModal"><img src="http://www.anshulbansal.com/images/learngrow.jpg"
    width="302" height="182" alt=""/></a>'